rikosintie/Discovery/usage.md

 Create one line for every switch that you want to process.

 You can use either a spreadsheet program or a text editor to create the inventory file but it must have a ".csv" file extension.
-If you use vscode, there is a plugin called Rainbow csv that allows you to work with csv files right in vscode.
+If you use vscode, there is a plugin called Rainbow csv that allows you to work with csv files in vscode.
 It also allows you to use SQL syntax to query the file.
-Very nice if you file get to be long.
+Very nice if the file gets to be long.

 Save the file as `device-inventory-<site name>.csv` in the root of the project folder.